 Speaking further about how this ethos is transferred into their business model, he continued: “Our credit policy is as much about the people behind the business and the quality of the product or service provided as opposed to concentrating purely on the current financial performance of the applicant.”

 The new office will have house both sales and operational functions with industry-expert Robin Peers heading up the operational team and Richard Cole taking the lead on new business.

 Mr Bell concluded: “We have an extremely successful track record of helping local businesses raise finance and we remain committed to building our footprint further in this region.”

-A subsidiary of Skipton Building Society, SBF is a leading independent invoice factoring and invoice discounting provider, offering a range of working capital solutions for businesses with annual sales ranging from new-start to £30m.
+A subsidiary of the Skipton Group, SBF is a leading independent invoice factoring and invoice discounting provider, offering a range of working capital solutions for businesses with annual sales ranging from new-start to £30m.